k0ccc/Module_watcher/readme.md

 What i can do better?

- * Muxex.
+ - [x] Mutex.
 Why?
 For more safe code, bc if 2 processes try to write new adress in sysfs causes a crash probably.
  * Use only 1 breakpoint not 2.
 Why?
 Optimization

 ---